Lilliana Ketchman

 Lilliana Belle Ketchman (born June 23, 2008), known professionally as Lilly K, is an American dancer, model and social media personality.
 She is known for her appearances on Lifetime's Dance Moms beginning in season six, and for her YouTube videos.

 Early life

 Lilliana Ketchman was born June 23, 2008 to Stacey and Christopher Ketchman and has an older brother, Caden.
 Her mother is a psychologist and dancer while her father is a piano player and psychologist.
 Her family is from Fayetteville, North Carolina, where she attended Campaneria Ballet School.
 Ketchman began dancing when she was two years old and started competing at age four.

 Career

 YouTube

 In 2015, Ketchman launched her YouTube channel, which features videos of her competitions, dance routines, cooking, fashion & beauty tips, games, and her many pranks.
-Her channel has more than three million subscribers and 288 million views.
-Dance Moms Abby Lee Miller became aware of Ketchman via her social media presence.
+Her channel has more than three million subscribers and 288 million views.Dance Moms Abby Lee Miller became aware of Ketchman via her social media presence and made some videos with her.